instagram

 To plot these relationships when the input is radians, instead of hours, we’ll use the sine and cosine functions.
 In Pyret (and most calculators) these function names are abbreviated as sin and cos.

-• One of these functions computes the "x values" from our unit circle, corresponding to A on the unit clock.
-The other computes the y-values, corresponding to B.
+• One of these functions computes the "x values" from our unit circle (A on the unit clock).
+The other computes the y-values (B on the clock).

 • The contracts for these functions are: